-If you think your skin doesn’t need a moisturizer during the summer months, you are wrong.
-The only difference is that the heavy moisturizers that you used during the winter months will work during summer.
+If you think your skin does not need moisturizer during the summer months, you are wrong.
+The only difference is that the heavy moisturizers that you used during winter will not work during summer.
 You need to use a light moisturizer when the weather is warm.
-Pick a non-greasy and lightweight moisturizer (pick one with SPF for daytime use) that will help to lock in the essential moisture of your skin.
+Pick a non-greasy and lightweight moisturizer (pick one with SPF for daytime use) that will help lock in the essential moisture of your skin.
 You might need to invest in a good air humidifier to keep your skin moisturized through the summer heat!

 10. Do Not Forget Your Feet

-Your skin doesn’t end at your neck.
+Your skin does not end at your neck.
 Most of us tend to forget our feet.
 Now that you have replaced your winter boots with summer sandals, you need to take care of your feet as well.
 Give yourself a pedicure at home.
 Use a scrub to remove the dead and dry skin cells.
-Moisturize your feet them and don’t forget to apply sunscreen lotion on your them.
+Moisturize your feet, and don’t forget to apply sunscreen lotion on them.

 11. Get Enough Exercise

 Physical activity improves blood flow, which means your skin cells get more oxygen (5).
 Exercising can be one of the best stress reduction techniques, so do go out this summer.
 Thus, your body heals any tissue damage (like a sunburn or acne) easily.
 You think exercising in the gym is monotonous?
 Add some fun to your workout routine and try Zumba instead.
 Even better, go cycling, play volleyball with your friends, or try hiking.
 Any form of exercise is good for your health.

 12. Don’t Cut Down Your Resting Time

 Your body needs time to repair itself and maintain healthy skin.
 That’s why no matter what schedule you maintain, try to take out enough time to rest.
-This is crucial because, during the summer months, the days are longer, and most of us tend to be active for longer.
-While your body rests, it boosts melanin development, repairs any damage to the skin cells, and revitalizes your immune system so that it can fight off acne-causing bacteria and other germs that might damage your skin.
+This is crucial because during the summer months, the days are longer, and most of us tend to be active for longer.
+Being exposed to the sun longer also leads to dullness and the appearance of the signs of aging.

 13. Do Not Forget The Eye Area